dmjio/miso/README.md

  index.js
 ```

-Now you can host this in the browser to see your Haskell `miso` counter application running on Web Assembly in the browser.
+Now you can host and view your examples in a web browser.

 ```
 $ http-server app.wasmexe